wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/faq.md

 <details>
 <summary>Short answer: No.</summary>
 <p>Long answer: The guide is oriented completely towards MO2 and takes advantage of a number of its exclusive features.
-You should use whatever mod manager you like, but we are unable to accomodate Vortex users looking for support, as none of us use it.
+You should use whatever mod manager you like, but we are unable to accommodate Vortex users looking for support, as none of us use it.
 If using MO2 is a dealbreaker for you, we recommend <a href="https://youtu.be/Zts-tF0nYIk" target="_blank">Gopher's video tutorial</a> instead of this guide.</p>
 </details>

 ### I found a mistake in the guide